joey-qytyku/OS-90-i386/docs/Scheduler.md

 Only the last mode actually matters.
 The current one is always "known" and is unimportant.

+ESP0 is only used during a ring switch.
+When this happens, a new stack is loaded.
+When an interrupt happens on top of an interrupt or kernel code, nothing happens.

 ## Interrupt interruption

 Interrupt handlers (not bottom half) can be interrupted but NOT pre-empted.
 Other interrupts are completely enabled, but the scheduler is notified to not do any task switching.
 A critical section must be used to disable them or the handler should be configured to disable them on entry.